switchmode/switchmode/CONTRIBUTING.md

 - Any thoughts from in-house counsel who hire open source developers, either for open source or proprietary work, in particular?
 Would you approve this for signature with the right contractor?

-- Does the "Separate MIT License" concept make sense?
+- Does the "Separate Apache License" concept make sense?

 - Any show-stopping issues in the Open Release process?